Acyclovir sodium

 Therapeutic Uses

-Oral acyclovir is indicated in the treatment of initial episodes of genital herpes infection in immunocompetent and immunocompromised patients.
-Parenteral acyclovir is indicated in the treatment of severe initial episodes of genital herpes infection in immunocompetent patients and in patients who are unable to take (or absorb) oral acyclovir. /Included in US product labeling/
+Oral acyclovir is indicated for the treatment of primary genital herpes infection in immunocompetent and immunocompromised patients.
+Acyclovir for injection is indicated for the treatment of severe primary genital herpes infection in immunocompetent patients and patients who cannot take (or absorb) oral acyclovir. /US Product Label Contains/

-For more Therapeutic Uses (Complete) data for ACYCLOVIR (15 total), please visit the HSDB record page.
+For more complete data on the therapeutic uses of acyclovir (15 in total), please visit the HSDB record page.

-There are no adequate and controlled studies to date using acyclovir in pregnant women, and the drug should be used during pregnancy only when the potential benefits justify the possible risks to the fetus.
+Currently, there are no adequate and controlled studies on the use of acyclovir in pregnant women.
+Therefore, it should only be used during pregnancy if the potential benefit outweighs the potential risk to the fetus.

-For more Drug Warnings (Complete) data for ACYCLOVIR (20 total), please visit the HSDB record page.
+For more complete data on drug warnings for acyclovir (20 in total), please visit the HSDB record page.

 Pharmacodynamics

-Acyclovir is a nucleoside analog that inhibits the action of viral DNA polymerase and DNA replication of different herpesvirus.
-Acyclovir has a wide therapeutic window as overdose is rare in otherwise healthy patients.
+Acyclovir is a nucleoside analog that inhibits the activity of viral DNA polymerase and the DNA replication of various herpesviruses.
+Acyclovir has a wide therapeutic window, and overdose is rare in healthy patients.

 *注: 文献方法仅供参考, InvivoChem并未独立验证这些方法的准确性